ajarifi/ajarifi.github.io/_pages/cv.md

 **Personal Blog**
 - [hadronid.github.io](https://hadronid.github.io/) — Personal blog on hadron physics and academic life.

+<h2 style="color:#900C3F">Student Mentorships </h2>

+I enjoy mentoring students and believe that every student is different.
+I encourage them to learn by themselves first, while offering help when needed.

+See: <a href="https://ajarifi.github.io/students/"> Students </a> <br>

 <h2 style="color:#900C3F"> Leadership & activities </h2>
 I see leadership and scientific activities as opportunities to give back, strengthen the community, and help it grow by bringing people together. <br>